bdwilson/hubitat/Arduino/README.md

 the ESP12 Device into an outlet that is not protected by a UPS so it can make calls to refresh your bulb once power has been restored.
 Your WiFi network and Hubitat should be on a UPS in order for this all to work.

+8. Configure a RM rule to turn all bulbs out when your "canary" bulb turns on, or (optionally) Install Smarter Bulbs from this repo in Apps Code in Hubitat and activate it.
+It will check all selected bulbs every 10 minutes and save their state.
+In the case of a power outage, your bulbs will be reset to their state.

 Changes
 -------